Archbishop Demetrios Appoints

 Anne has served the National Philoptochos since 2010.
 She has been the President of the Metropolis of New Jersey Philoptochos since 2011, a member of the Metropolitan Council of the Metropolis of New Jersey and of Saint Michael’s Home for the Aged.
 Anne was the Co-Chair of the 42nd Annual Greek Orthodox Archdiocese Clergy-Laity Congress in Philadelphia and of the National Philoptochos Convention.

-She is currently serving as the General Chair of the 2017 Children’s Medical Fund Luncheon and as a Co-Chair of the Philoptochos initiative to raise funds for the Saint Nicholas Greek Orthodox Church and National Shrine.
+She served as the General Chair of the 2017 Children’s Medical Fund Luncheon and as a Co-Chair of the Philoptochos initiative to raise funds for the Saint Nicholas Greek Orthodox Church and National Shrine.

 Legal Advisor- To Be Named